BiFi (BIFI) Price Up 12% Over Last Week

-BiFi (CURRENCY:BIFI) traded down 6.8% against the U.S. dollar during the twenty-four hour period ending at 22:00 PM Eastern on August 29th.
-One BiFi coin can now be purchased for approximately $0.14 or 0.00000292 BTC on popular cryptocurrency exchanges.
-BiFi has a total market cap of $15.29 million and approximately $1.09 million worth of BiFi was traded on exchanges in the last day.
-In the last seven days, BiFi has traded up 12% against the U.S. dollar.
+BiFi (CURRENCY:BIFI) traded down 6.8% against the US dollar during the one day period ending at 17:00 PM ET on August 31st.
+One BiFi coin can now be bought for about $0.14 or 0.00000292 BTC on popular exchanges.
+During the last seven days, BiFi has traded up 12% against the US dollar.
+BiFi has a total market capitalization of $15.29 million and $1.09 million worth of BiFi was traded on exchanges in the last 24 hours.

 - Helium (HNT) traded 3.5% higher against the dollar and now trades at $23.48 or 0.00048136 BTC.